-The Underground Health Care Revolution
+The Underground Health Care Revolution by William B. Ferril, MD

 Power complexes historically begin to falter long before the ruling elite realizes that the oppressed are organizing.
 Czarist Russian elitists did not fully appreciate the formidable force of organized peasants.
 The French revolutionaries similarly surprised their oppressors by the magnitude of underground support for a new way of doing things.